 The most distinctive properties of the main meltprocessable fluoropolymers are depicted in Table 1.
-Among Fluorplastics, as seen in Table 1, Halar® ECTFE features an intermediate behavior.
-For instance, ECTFE has a wider chemical resistance and a higher thermal rating if compared to polyvinylidene fluoride (PVDF), while it features better mechanical properties in respect to poly ethylene tetrafluoroethylene (ETFE) or perfluorinated polymers.
-Thus, Halar® ECTFE embodies an excellent trade-off among general properties, offering high chemical and mechanical resistance combined with easy processing of the resin.
+As seen in Table 1, among Fluoroplastics, Halar® ECTFE features an intermediate behavior.
+For instance, ECTFE has wider chemical resistance and a higher thermal rating compared to polyvinylidene fluoride (PVDF), while it features better mechanical properties with respect to ethylene tetrafluoroethylene (ETFE) and perfluorinated polymers.
+Thus, Halar® ECTFE embodies an excellent trade-off among general properties, offering high chemical and mechanical resistance combined with easy processing of the polymer.

-In addition, Halar® ECTFE exhibits much lower surface roughness when compared with most other plastics.
-This is extremely important in high purity applications as it helps limiting foreign particle trapping.
+In addition, Halar® ECTFE exhibits much lower surface roughness when compared to most other plastics.
+This is extremely important in high purity applications as it helps to limit foreign particle trapping.